 Accessing and processing learning that cannot be done visually can take longer.
-As each student has a personalised programme we are able to balance the number of academic subjects (studied at a high standard) with the need to develop the skills for independence so that the learning becomes lifelong.
+As each student has a personalised programme we are able to balance the number of academic subjects with the need to develop the skills for independence so that the learning becomes lifelong.
 Some students benefit from an additional year in the Sixth form in order to complete their qualifications and complete the learning of skills for independence.
 As a residential setting, NCW offers a Waking Day Curriculum meaning that learning extends beyond the school day.
 Each weekday after school finishes there is a team of staff to support homework, practising musical instruments and doing independent reading or studying.
 Some students have additional support with homework, accessing a higher level of support from a Learning Support Assistant (LSA).
 Care staff also support students with their homework, communicating with form tutors to ensure that students are progressing.

 Incidental Learning Opportunities

 It is believed that 80% of a sighted person’s learning is derived visually, with the whole observed before the detail.
 Tactile learners only experience what they can touch and so the reverse is more typical in that the detail is “seen” first and different parts need to be connected in order to make sense.
 The teacher at NCW strives to think outside the box in order to pre-empt the loss of incidental learning and to help make connections.
 Through training, experience and skill our teachers are able to facilitate that learning using teaching resources and practices that have been developed over many years of working with young people who are vision impaired.